gvwilson/thirdbit/src/fiction/santas/index.md

 "Why don'tcha come here an' try that, eh?"

 A fourth *crack!*, another cannonball.
+As the ship closed on them
-The ship was close enough now that Finner could see crew in the rigging and on the deck shouting and waving.
+Finner could see crew shouting and waving in the rigging and on the deck.
 "Wait!
 They're not shooting at us!"
 Finner exclaimed.
 "They're shooting at the sharks!"